vitia58/top_creator/README.md

 - **server.ts**: The main server file that handles client requests and processes customer data.
 - **customer.model.ts**: Defines the MongoDB schemas for customer data.
   - **CustomerSchema**: The schema for storing detailed customer information, including name, email, and address.
-  - **CustomerAnonymisedModel**: A clone of the `CustomerSchema` used to store anonymized customer data, ensuring sensitive information is protected.
+  - **CustomerAnonymisedModel**: A identical with `CustomerSchema` used to store anonymized customer data, ensuring sensitive information is protected.